00-Evan/00-Evan.github.io/_pages/newsletter/welcome.md

 classes: wide
 ---

-You've successfully signed up for the Shattered Pixel Newsletter!
+Thanks for confirming your subscription, you're now fully signed up for the Shattered Pixel Newsletter!

-You should have just received a welcome email from newsletter@shatteredpixel.com.
+You should be about to get a welcome email from newsletter@shatteredpixel.com.

-Make sure to check your spam folder if you don't see the email within a few minutes.

-You may want to add newsletter@shatteredpixel.com to your contacts to prevent future newsletter emails from being falsely considered spam.
+As before, check your spam folder if you don't see it and consider adding newsletter@shatteredpixel.com to your contacts to prevent false spam flagging.